Here’s all about the shelf life and storage of almond butter. Learn how long almond butter lasts and when it goes bad.

 |Homemade almond butter||2 weeks|

-Please note that the periods above are only estimates, and vary for different manufacturers.
+Please note that the periods above are only estimates, and vary between manufacturers.

-First, give it a good whiff.
-If it smells sour, or somewhat chemical like oil paint, instead of the usual nutty aroma, that’s a sure sign it’s done for.
-Second, give it a taste, and if it’s off by any means, discard it.
+- It smells off.
+If the paste smells sour or somewhat chemical, like putty or old paint, instead of the usual nutty aroma, that’s a sure sign it’s done for.

 How to Store Almond Butter?